When you know the top pest control marketing secrets to growing, you'll have the power to build a long-lasting business.

 So in order to maximize your sales, keep up the rinse and repeat email marketing process!
-You’ll be so glad you did.
+You’ll be glad you did.

-PLUS, many clients find you through your website; hence, the importance of SEO - but we’ll get to that in a minute.
+PLUS, many clients find you through your website.
+Hence, the importance of SEO, but we’ll get to that in a minute.

 The bottomline is this: Your website is super important, and you need to seriously consider hiring a freelance web developer.

 On average, you should plan on updating your web design every 3-4 years.
 This ensures your website is always up-to-date.
 (However, this excludes any contact information or pricing changes.
 All major changes should be updated immediately.)

 After all, your website is one of the best advertising tools for your pest control business than any paid ad or door hanger is ever going to get you.